Instant Pot Lasagna with Cottage Cheese

 8. Broil This step isn’t necessary, but it only takes a couple of extra minutes and really does make the lasagna look and taste better.
 Remove the foil cover from the lasagna and place the pan under the broiler for 1-2 minutes to brown the cheese.
 Keep a close eye on your lasagna – the broil setting on most ovens is very fast.

-Collage image shows the six steps to making this lasagna recipe.
+Collage image shows six steps to making this lasagna recipe.
 The first image is the cheese layer, then the sauce, then more cheese, ground turkey, cheese and basil.
 The final image is the baked lasagna.

 Oven Instructions for this Easy Instant Pot Lasagna Recipe: